wuweiplus/Second-Me/README.md

 </p>

 ### 100% **Privacy and Control**
-Unlike traditional centralized AI systems, Second Me ensures that your information and intelligence remains local and completely private.
+Unlike traditional centralized AI systems, Second Me ensures that your information and intelligence remain local and completely private.